pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 * `less` - show part of a text file
 * `cat` - dump the contents of a file
 * `touch` - create an empty file with the specified name
+* `ln -s` - create a "soft" link from one file to a new file in the current directory

 Most of the above commands are not actually part of `bash`, but are programs that can be run from within a `bash` shell.
 So how does `bash` know about these scripts?